projectcalico/calico/security/kubernetes-nodes.md

       - 10250
       # calico/node health check
       - 9099
-  # Allow the masters access to the nodes Kubelet API
+  # Allow Kubelet API access from the CRI.
+A random port
+  # is used by the CRI for commands like 'kubectl exec' to a pod on a worker node.
+  # Note: This rule's port range will differ based on your system's ephemeral port range.
   - action: Allow
     protocol: TCP
+    destination:
+      nets:
+      - 127.0.0.1/32
+      ports:
+      - "32768:60999"
+  # Allow the masters access to the nodes Kubelet API.
+  - action: Allow
+    protocol: TCP
     source:
       selector: has(node-role.kubernetes.io/master)
     destination:
-      # kubelet API
       ports:
       - 10250
 EOF
 ```

-The final task is to update the **FailsafeInboundHostPorts** and remove unnecessary failsafe ports.
+Now that the policies are in place, the final task is to update the **FailsafeInboundHostPorts** and remove unnecessary failsafe ports.
 Without this step, the control plane is still accessible on ports 2379 and 2380.
 First, get the current **FelixConfiguration**: